northeastern-rc/rc-public-documentation/docs/source/containers/singularity.md

 This container image can now be used as in the srun and sbatch examples above.

 :::{note}
 Pulling container images to the Discovery cluster can contribute to your storage use in /home.
-If a cache and tmp directory isn't created and exported as in the example above these items will be deposited in a hidden directory in your home called .singularity.
-Please regularily check your home storage usage to stay below the quota.
+If a cache and tmp directory aren't created and exported as in the example above, these items will be deposited in a hidden directory in your home at .singularity.

+Please check your home storage usage regularily to stay below the quota.
 See {ref}`home-directory-storage-quota` for more.
 :::